 7. While the cake is cooking, make the chocolate ganache.
 Tip the chocolate buttons into a heatproof bowl and set to one side.
 Mix the can of coconut cream well to combine the solids and water, then pour it into a small pan and heat till steaming but not boiling.
 Pour the hot coconut cream over the chocolate buttons and stir till melted.
 Set to one side and leave to thicken at room temperature.
 This should take about 1 hr.

 8. Remove the cake from the oven and leave it to cool in the tin for 10 mins.
 Carefully remove it from the tin and leave to cool completely on a wire rack.

 9. When you're ready to serve, place the cake on a serving plate.
-Generously spread the chocolate ganache on top of the cake and decorate with chocolate bunnies, mini chocolate eggs, Easter egg shards, raspberries and oranges zest.
+Give the ganache a good stir and it will set.
+Trickle in a little boiling water and whisk vigrously to make it smooth and spreadable again.
+Generously spread the chocolate ganache on top of the cake and decorate with chocolate bunnies, mini chocolate eggs, Easter egg shards, raspberries and orange zest.

 10. Great Ganache

 As the ganache cools, it may set a little too hard.
 Whisk it vigorously, trickling in a tbsp of boiling water and it will come back together.
 It will also be lighter and fluffier.